-He was now 27, and the ten year prospect of medical school seemed implausible.
-He turned instead to the wine industry and concentrated his efforts in founding a wine entity that covered his varying expertise.
-One of the resultant companies is Martellotto Cellars, our Pinot Noir Wine Club Series selected feature of the month.
+He was now 27 years old, and the ten year prospect of medical school seemed improbable.
+He turned instead to the wine industry and concentrated his efforts in establishing a wine entity that covered his varying expertise.
+One of the resultant companies is Martellotto Winery, this month’s Gold Wine Club feature.

-”Martellotto Cellars and its incredibly unique label are a story unto itself.
+Martellotto Winery and its incredibly unique label are a story unto itself.
 The label was designed by none other than Professor John Langdon of Drexel University in Pennsylvania.
-For you Dan Brown (The Da Vinci Code, Angels and Demons, The Lost Symbol and others) readers, the name Professor Robert Langdon should be familiar as the protagonist of these novels.
+For you Dan Brown readers (The Davinci Code, Angels and Demons, The Lost Symbol, and others), the name Professor Robert Langdon should be familiar as the protagonist of these novels.
 It seems Brown was a student of Langdon’s at Drexel and used some of Langdon’s designs and theories in his works.

-Martellotto also explained that his back label is basically an ambigram (a symbolic representation when viewed from a different direction, perspective or orientation).
+Martellotto also explained that his label is basically an ambigram (a symbolic representation when viewed from a different direction, perspective or orientation).
 “It is intended to mirror the art of science and wine,” added Martellotto.
-“It was thoughtfully designed and was intended to be easily distinguished.
+“It was thoughtfully designed and was intended to be easily distinguishable.
 In other words, we wanted something completely unique, a real jump off visual.”

-Greg Martellotto & Mike Ross - Winemakers
+Greg Martellotto & Mike Roth - Winemakers

 Greg Martellotto - A True Renaissance Man

 “My wine business has many different aspects,” he observed.
-“I deal in highest quality wines from Europe and California and also with some basic wines that I produce for international customers.
+“I deal in the highest quality wines from Europe and California and also with some basic wines that I produce for international customers.
 It’s all part of this wine business concept that I have developed throughout the years.”

 He also calls his decision to locate in Santa Barbara County one of the smartest decisions he has ever made.
 “I had all these wonderful connections in Santa Barbara so I hoped they would be put to good use in making better wines.
 That’s the secret, making your wines better as you go along.”

-Martellotto has always been drawn to the wine and food culture and admits it has had a hand in sculpturing his life.
+Martellotto has always been drawn to the wine and food culture and admits it has had a hand in sculpting his life.
 “I’ve always been concerned about exactly what goes into food and wine.
 I’ve been on the edge of biodynamic farming for some time and I intend to continue in that direction.
 I want to one day be able to plant a small vineyard of my own to allow me to produce some estate wines.
 I will then feel I have come the full circle with my dreams.”

 Greg has also maintained the ties with his old Jesuit education.
 He has become close with Fr.
 Jeff Dillon, S.J., his old principal at Jesuit High School in Dallas.
-Dillon is now active in the San Francisco area and has founded a charity Project Learn Belize (LearnBelize.org), that operates a school (Sacred Heart Elementary School) in Belize’s third largest city of Dangriga.
+Dillon is now active in the San Francisco area and has founded a charity project called Learn Belize (LearnBelize.com), that operates a school (Sacred Heart Elementary School) in Belize’s third largest city of Dangriga.

 There should be more individuals like Greg Martellotto in the wine business.
 He brings a unique approach and great vitality to a traditional and time honored business.
-You will hear more of him in the future.
+You will definitely hear more of him in the future.